zh4ui/devtools/Office.md

 * CTRL-double click a shape to make the menu switch to Drawing Tools
 * Use Edit Points to add more connectors on a shape [Creating Anchor Points for Connectors in PowerPoint 2010 for Windows](https://www.indezine.com/products/powerpoint/learn/shapes/creating-connector-anchorpoints-ppt2010.html), a [caveat: Shift key to constrain motion while in edit points mode in PowerPoint](https://answers.microsoft.com/en-us/msoffice/forum/all/shift-key-to-constrain-motion-while-in-edit-points/c3fe3635-acf6-46a7-b668-70d4c3d643b9)
+* Press `SHIFT-F5` to go back.
+[Pick up where you left off in Microsoft Word with “Go Back”](https://legalofficeguru.com/pick-up-where-you-left-off-in-microsoft-word-with-go-back/)